Lu Hao (politician, born 1967)

-Lu Hao (陆昊 (Lù Hào); born 21 June 1967) is a Chinese politician, serving as party branch secretary of Development Research Center of the State Council since June 2022.
+Lu Hao (陆昊 (Lù Hào); born 21 June 1967) is a Chinese economist and politician, serving as party branch secretary and director of the Development Research Center of the State Council since June 2022.
 Previously, he was the head of the Ministry of Natural Resources, and the youngest provincial governor in China, as the Governor of Heilongjiang from 2013 to 2018.
 Lu has also served as the first secretary of the Communist Youth League, and vice-mayor of Beijing.

-Early life
+Early life and education

 Lu was born in Xi'an, but traces his ancestry to Shanghai (some sources say he was born in Shanghai).
 His father was a university professor.
 Lu was an only child.
 He attended Xi'an No. 85 High School.
 In high school, Lu played volleyball and was captain of the school team for three years in a row.
 In school, his favourite subjects were history and politics.
 He consistently ranked as one of the top three students in his classes.

 Lu joined the Chinese Communist Party in 1985 at 18 years of age.
 Due to his high grades, he was guaranteed entrance to the School of Economics and Management at Peking University.
 He was soon involved in student politics, and at age 20 was elected the head of the university student union, becoming the first student union president elected by popular vote since the Cultural Revolution.
 In early 1989, he gained admittance without sitting an exam to pursue graduate studies in economics at Peking University.

 While in graduate school, Lu worked under the direction of renowned Chinese economic Li Yining, who also taught Li Keqiang and Li Yuanchao.
 Lu also worked part-time as assistant to the manager of a wool production plant.
-By the age of 28, he was promoted general manager of the Beijing Wool Factory, directing the work of some 5,000 employees.
+In 1994, he earned his Master's degree in economics and just a year later, he was promoted general manager of the Beijing Wool Factory, directing the work of some 5,000 employees.
 While leading the plant, Lu shuttled between Xi'an and Beijing trying to win further business.
 He streamlined operations and increased revenue, turning the plant into a profit-generating business; the plant would eventually converted into a corporation.
-In 1998 he was named one of the "Ten Outstanding Youth of Beijing" for his work at the wool factory, and was received by then Premier Zhu Rongji.
+In 1998, he was named one of the "Ten Outstanding Youth of Beijing" for his work at the wool factory, and was received by then Premier Zhu Rongji.